thekesslereffect/banano-wallet-adapter/README.md

 1. RPC endpoint in `BananoWalletProvider.tsx`
 2. Auto-refresh intervals for balance and transactions
 3. UI components in the `components` directory
+4. Game and faucet settings in their respective API routes

 ## 📚 API Reference